-Individual Study Role Research Questions Lawson, 2016 Instructional Leadership Generating Will How do district leaders build will?
-How do district leaders then sustain will?
-Cushing, 2016 Instructional Leadership Building Capacity What actions do leaders take to build capacity in the district to improve student learning?
+Individual Study Role Research Questions Lawson, 2016 Instructional Leadership: Generating Will How do district leaders build will?
+How do district leaders then sustain will!
+Cushing, 2016 Instructional Leadership: Building Capacity What actions do leaders take to build capacity in the district to improve student learning?
 How do district leaders prioritize their efforts to build capacity toward advancing equity?
 McLaughlin, 2016 Reorienting the Organization: District Culture How do district leaders work to understand culture?
 How do district leaders work to shape culture?
 Botelho, 2016 Establishing Policy Coherence: Mediating Policy What policies are districts likely to enact?
 How do district leaders make sense of policy challenges that exist in light of local needs and context?
-In what ways do district leaders work to mediate these policies in order to best serve the goals of the district?
-McIntyre, 2016 Maintaining a Focus on Equity What is equity to district leaders?
+In what ways do district leaders work to mediate these policies in order to hast some the cools of the district?
+McIntyre, 2016 Maintaining a Focus on Equity best serve the goals of the district?
+What is equity to district leaders?
 How do district leaders foreground equity for other educators?

-CHAPTER TWO2
+CHAPTER TWO